China Machado: Early life and career

 In 1957, she married the actor Martin LaSalle, the son of a diplomat, and a student of political science at the Sorbonne, whom she met in Paris.
 Nonetheless, for a year during their courtship, she left him for the Oscar-winning actor William Holden, returning to LaSalle to marry him.
 The couple eventually settled in New York City where Machado met Diana Vreeland and through Vreeland, Richard Avedon, with whom she developed a very close friendship and called a "great mentor in her life".
 Machado and LaSalle had two daughters, Blanche and Emmanuelle.
 They divorced in 1965, after Machado had an affair with a friend of her husband's.
 Avedon declared that she was "probably the most beautiful woman in the world."
 His photographs of her were the ones used in the February 1959 issue of Harper's Bazaar.

 It was 1958, and the publishers were saying, "We can't put this girl in the magazine.
 Everyone in the South will quit subscriptions and no one will want to advertise with us!"
 But they were published in February 1959, because — and I only found this out 20 years later—Dick had threatened to quit [his contract] if they didn't use them!

 Machado worked for Avedon exclusively for three years before he got her a job as Harper's Bazaars Senior Fashion Editor where, eventually, she became the Fashion Director and ventured into other endeavors in publishing, fashion, and television.
 In 1989, she was added to the International Best Dressed List.

 In 1991 she opened a gallery in Watermill, New York, when she left the fashion industry.
 Among the photographers who exhibited in the gallery were Hiro, Avedon, Lillian Bassman, Mary Ellen Mark, and Barbara Bordnick.
 The gallery closed in 1998, when she retired.
 She returned to modeling and the public eye at age 82 with an article in W followed by interviews in the Spanish and German editions of Vogue, The Sunday Telegraph, and New York.
-She starred in an ad campaign for Cole Hann as well.
+She starred in an ad campaign for Cole Haan as well.